caprenter/asenseofplace/about.md

 A Sense Of Place is a series of events, with a minimal carbon footprint, based in the Bradford district that will bring people, artists, and our local environment together for an experience that will stay long in the mind.

 We are planning 3 events over the next 12 months.
-Check back for details.
+See below for details.

 The project is being taken forward by 5 Bingley based artists: